dingran/quant-notes/README.md

 Solving probability interview questions is really all about pattern recognition and then applying the correct tools/theorems.
 Once you recognize the underlying mechanics of a problem it is usually no more than two or three quick steps away from the answer.
 What this requires is a thorough and, more importantly, intuitive understanding of the key concepts, coupled with sufficient amount of practice to improve your patter recognition skills.

-Probability problems should be fun to solve
+Probability problems should be fun to solve and let's begin!

 - Event, outcome, random variable, and probability

 - Combinatorics
-    - **Roadmap** Permutation
+    - Permutation
     - Combinations
     - Inclusion-exclusion